PopicLab/insilicoSV/docs/inputs.md

 5. *overlap_regions*: list[str] - list of paths to BED files containing genome elements to be used for overlapping SV placement (see [example config](use_cases#example-5---placing-svs-at-known-repetitive-element-intervals)).
 6. *filter_small_chr [optional]*: int - filter out chromosomes of length less than the given integer (if no value is provided then no filtering will occur).
 7. *th_proportion_N=0.05 [optional]*: The proportion of N and n base pairs an SV is allowed to cover.
+8. *arms [optional]*: str - a file specifying the position of the centromere of the chromosomes, see [use_cases](uses_cases#example-7---placing-a-del-or-dup-on-a-chromosome-arm) for a description of the file format.

 Examples of the full set of simulation options available through various config inputs can be found in the [use cases](use_cases) page.